cedarbdd/cedar/README.markdown

 examples before commiting and pushing.

+## Reporters

+When running in headless mode by default Cedar uses `CDRDefaultReporter` to output test results.
+Here is how it looks:

+    .P..P..

+    PENDING CDRExample hasChildren should return false by default PENDING CDRExample hasFocusedExamples should return false by default

+    Finished in 0.0166 seconds
+    7 examples, 0 failures, 2 pending

+Most of the time above output is exactly what you want to see; however, in some cases you might actually want to see full names of running examples.
+You can get more detailed output by setting `CEDAR_REPORTER_OPTS` env variable to `nested`.
+Here is how it looks after that:

+       CDRExample
+         hasChildren
+    .      should return false
+         isFocused
+    P      should return false by default
+    .      should return false when example is not focused .      should return true when example is focused hasFocusedExamples
+    P      should return false by default
+    .      should return false when example is not focused .      should return true when example is focused

+    PENDING CDRExample hasChildren should return false by default PENDING CDRExample hasFocusedExamples should return false by default

+    Finished in 0.0173 seconds
+    7 examples, 0 failures, 2 pending

+If the default reporter for some reason does not fit your needs you can always write a custom reporter.  `CDRTeamCityReporter` is one such example.
+It was written to output test results in a way that TeamCity CI server can understand.
+You can tell Cedar which reporter to use by setting `CEDAR_REPORTER_CLASS` env variable to your custom reporter class name.

 ## Code Snippets

 Xcode 4 has replaced text macros with code snippets.
 If you're still using Xcode 3,